m-siddiq-khan/Crop-Recommendation-System-/README.md

 # Crop-Recommendation-System-
-Python, Scikit-Learn, Matplotlib, etc.

-• Engineered a machine learning system analyzing soil, climate, and environmental data for optimal crop recommendations; increased crop yield by 40% and reduced farming costs by 25%.
+In this project, I developed a machine learning system that analyzes soil, climate, and environmental data to provide optimal crop recommendations.
+This system is designed to help farmers make informed decisions, ultimately improving crop yield and reducing farming costs.

+Key Features:
-• Collected and preprocessed data from kaggle sources.
+Collected and preprocessed data from Kaggle using Pandas.

-• Implemented and evaluated multiple classification machine learning algorithms using Scikit-Learn
+Implemented models such as Random Forest, Decition Tree and Xgboost etc.. with Scikit-Learn.
+Tuned hyperparameters and evaluated models with cross-validation

+Tools:
+Python, Scikit-Learn, Matplotlib, Pandas